The North Texas Community Foundation supports land conservation efforts

 in our region through the Anita Berry Martin Memorial Fund.

-Established at the North Texas Community Foundation in 2013, The Anita Berry Martin Memorial Fund has awarded over $150,000 to land and wildlife conservation efforts.
+Established at the North Texas Community Foundation in 2013, The Anita Berry Martin Memorial Fund has awarded over $190,000 to land conservation efforts.
 Grants are awarded for the preservation of North Texas area ranchland and open-space land utilized for agricultural purposes, wildlife, or botanical resources.
-In addition the fund supports programs providing education regarding the importance of protection of the land and natural resources.
+In addition, the fund supports programs providing education regarding the importance of protection of the land and natural resources.

 Grant amounts are based on project scope and need within a range of $5,000-$25,000 per organization.

-Funding is available for agencies, as well as land trusts, engaged in land and wildlife conservation and education efforts in the following counties: Tarrant, Parker, Johnson, Young, Jack, Denton, Wise, Hood, Somervell, Bosque, and Hill.
+Funding is available for agencies, as well as land trusts, engaged in land conservation and/or education efforts in the following counties: Tarrant, Parker, Johnson, Young, Jack, Denton, Wise, Hood, Somervell, Bosque, and Hill.
 To be considered for a grant, applicants must be nonprofit, tax-exempt organizations (under section 501(c)(3) of the U.S. Internal Revenue Code).

-The Animal Welfare and Land Conservation Grant Cycle will open on August 15, 2018 and the deadline for submission will be September 14, 2018.
-Grants will be awarded shortly after.
+The Animal Welfare and Land Conservation Grant Cycle will open in August 2019.
+Grants will be awarded in November.